-Now in its ninth year, the YMCA Zumbathon will take place once again later this month.
-Thanks to your donations, we’ve raised nearly £4,000 so far to help beat cancer.
+Now in its 10th year, the YMCA Zumbathon will take place once again this month.
+Thanks to your donations, we’ve raised over £4,500 so far to help beat cancer.
 This year, we’re raising money for ‘Renew’, the YMCA Club’s cancer rehabilitation programme.
 Our senior Zumba Instructor, Marilena and Zumbathon superfan, Dominique, explain why we should keep on dancing and keep on giving….

 Dominique - the loss of a loved one